zmrdltl/zmrdltl/README.md

 - 👯 I’m looking to collaborate on ... naver, kakao, or other it companies
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about
-- 📫 How to reach me: blog - codecollector.tistory.com
 - 😄 Pronouns:
 -
 - 🍖 My motto: endurance all day, 1 commit per day, complete what i said, respect team members, faith with responsibility